Joshua19Kim/Joshua19Kim/README.md

-## Hi there 👋
+👋 Hi there

-📖 I recently completed a Bachelor’s degree in Computer Science at the University of Canterbury (November 2024, the graduation ceremony scheduled for April 2025). \
+🎓 I recently completed a Bachelor's degree in Computer Science at the University of Canterbury.

-🔭 I am currently seeking a job to start my career as a software developer. \
+💼 I am currently seeking a job to start my career as a software developer.

-🌱  My technical expertise includes JavaScript, TypeScript, React, Java, HTML, CSS, SQL, Sanity, and Vercel. \
+⚡ My technical expertise includes JavaScript, TypeScript, React, Java, HTML, CSS, SQL, Sanity, and Vercel.

+🌱 I have been working on a small commercial project - Safari101 that displays travel services in Africa and allows requests.
+On the back-end, I have enabled the service provider to manage all the services in Sanity studio.
+All the features are complete, now waiting for the domain being made and travel services being populated by the client.

+🔭 Currently, I'm planning my own social media project and studying C#.Net, Azure to use them for my project and also expand my job opportunity area.

 <!--